eugeniovaretti/honeybeehealth/README.md

 ## Preliminary analysis and Data consistency
 The folder [Map_Visualization](https://github.com/eugeniovaretti/honeybeehealth/tree/main/code/Map_visualization) contains a Shiny tool that allows you to produce some plots as average losses per state.

-The folder [DataConsistency](https://github.com/eugeniovaretti/honeybeehealth/tree/main/code/Map_visualization)  contains Data_Consistency.ipynb
+The folder [DataConsistency](https://github.com/eugeniovaretti/honeybeehealth/tree/main/code/DataConsistency) contains Data_Consistency.ipynb which is used to explain some apparent inconsistency in data.

-In the remaining folders  can find, divided by topic, all the following scripts:
+## Analysis of potential exploratory factors
 - `Exploration_Plots.ipynb`: first exploratory analysis for colony losses distribution over states and seasons, effects of the stressors and creation of survival metrics.
 - `Functional_Depth_Measure.R`: Outliers detections in the different features available using functional boxplots and outliergrams
 - `Functional_Permutation_Tests.R`: Functional permutation tests to check difference in distributions of featues among different seasonalities, quarters...
 - `paired univariate permutation test.Rmd` : two paired-population permutation test to check if the loss in summers is significantly different from the loss during winters
 - `anova_for_varroa.Rmd-` : anova permutational test between 3 clusters based on minimum temperature to check if the influence of varroa is significantly different among the groups
 - `Multivariate_Depth_Measure.R`: Outliers detection in multivariate case

+## Quantification of the impact of losses on Beekeepers and economical magnitude
 - `Survival.Rmd` : Survival Analysis to quantify the impact of the colony loss on beekeepers
 - `SpatialRegression_ColonyLossPct_Price_Plots.R`: Penalized Spatial Spline Regression Models with targets the money loss or the colony loss percentage
 - 'TimeSpatialRegr_Price.R': Penalized Semiparametric Regression Model for Spatial Functional data, using as target the money loss in k$ for each 100 colonies present at a given state in a given quarter, + Eigen Sign-flip score test on beta coefficients of parametric part of the model